-Walters State Community College as required by the U.S. Department of Education, has established a Satisfactory Progress Standard for all recipients of financial assistance through any Title IV program (Pell, Federal Supplemental Education Opportunity Grant (FEOG), Federal Work Study Program (FWSP), Tennessee Student Assistance Award (TSAA), Federal Stafford Loan, Federal Parent Loan for Undergraduate Students (PLUS).
-The standards are both qualitative (requiring a certain grade point average) and quantitative (completion of course work per semester).
-The Satisfactory Progress Standards are published and available upon request from the Financial Aid Department.
+Walters State Community College as required by the U.S. Department of Education, has established a Satisfactory Academic Progress Standard for all recipients of financial assistance through any Title IV program (Pell, Federal Supplemental Education Opportunity Grant (SEOG), Federal Work Study Program (FWSP), Tennessee Student Assistance Award (TSAA), Federal Stafford Loan Program.
+Although not considered Title IV funding, these standards also apply to the Geier Grant and the Partners in Progress program.
+The standards require a certain grade point average and completion of course work by semester.
+Printed copies of the Satisfactory Progress Standards can be obtained from the WSCC Financial Aid office and are posted on the WSCC website.